 - is compliant with treatment advice, and

 - continues to be medically fit to practise medicine.

 Health monitoring is intended to be non-intrusive.
 Occasionally, and in specific situations, more detailed health reports may be requested.
 The duration of health monitoring depends on the advice of the treating physician(s), but is also at the discretion of the College.

-The College’s approach to health issues is a collegial one, recognizing that some physicians find it difficult to be patients or to recognize that personal illness may necessitate a reduction in workload or a withdrawal from practice.
+The College’s approach to health issues is a collegial one, recognizing that some registrants find it difficult to be patients or to recognize that personal illness may necessitate a reduction in workload or a withdrawal from practice.
 These situations can be complicated by negative financial or insurance issues.